albacoto/ALBACOTO_GWAS.github.io/README.md

 Inside R we should also filter out outliers for the variables, and then save the file so we later remove it in the file (using PLINK) and not only in R.
-We have made a file with the FID and IID of all individuals that have a genotype missing rate >=0.03 or a heterozygosity rate that is more than 3 s.d. from the mean (this is calculated in R).
+We filter the outliers that have a genotype missing rate >=0.03 or a heterozygosity rate that is more than 3 s.d. from the mean.
 To remove this file using PLINK we should type:
 ```sh
 plink --bfile gwas_data --remove wrong_het_missing_values.txt --make-bed --out GWA-QC-nohet
 ```